tarekksami/Open-Letter-of-Resignation/README.md

 As a child, when learning about the history of the N@zi H0loc@ust, and reading stories from survivors, I used to wonder what I would have done if I had lived in a society which was committing a g3n0c1de.
-I imagine many of you have asked yourself similar questions at various points in your lives.
+I imagine many of you have asked yourselves similar questions at various points in your lives.